joshbegley/nyt-latest/README.md

 `He turned an obsession with forgotten stars into a popular series, long before “Where Are They Now?” features became ubiquitous.`\
 https://nytimes.com/2025/11/20/books/richard-lamparski-dead.html

-**Trinity Rodman receives contract from Super League team larger than what NWSL can match: Sources**\
+**Rodman receives contract from Super League team larger than what NWSL can match: Sources**\
 `Berman said the league wants Rodman in the NWSL and that it will "fight" for her.`\
 https://nytimes.com/athletic/6824000/2025/11/20/trinity-rodman-nwsl-contract-offer-gainbridge-super-league/